hyperspy/hyperspy/doc/user_guide/pint_unit_registry.rst

     <Quantity(2.5, 'micrometer')>

-Then, using :func:`pint.get_application_registry` get the handle of the same instance of :class:`pint.UnitRegistry` used by HyperSpy and used it to operate on this pint quantity:
+Then, using :func:`pint.get_application_registry` get the handle of the same instance of :class:`pint.UnitRegistry` used by HyperSpy and use it to operate on this pint quantity:

     >>> import pint
     >>> ureg = pint.get_application_registry()